yevhensydorov/kk-test/README.md

 This test is split into two parts - a backend REST API section, and a frontend section.
 If you struggle to finish the backend section, then please do the frontend section to the best of your ability by either faking/stubbing or not doing any API calls.

 Do not worry if you do not finish everything.
-If in doubt, error on the side of quality.
+If in doubt, err on the side of quality.

 We also encourage you to: